|B.Econ. (Renmin); M.Phil. (Peking); Ph.D. (Michigan)|

 Zhong, Lei (2011) “Can Counterfactuals Solve the Exclusion Problem?”
 Philosophy and Phenomenological Research 83(1): 129-147.

-[A full list of my English articles (with abstracts) can be found on PhilPapers.]
+[Here are listed only my representative publications.
+A full list of the articles (with abstracts) can be found on PhilPapers.]